Framework-R-D/phlex-design/framework-agnostic-algorithms-concerns.md

    and/or provides as a result.

-1. The main argument I've been hearing about the need for framework-agnostic algorithms is the need for easy debugging of algorithm code, although it's likely that some people actually want to use their algorithms in a non-framework context for physics analysis.
+1. The main argument I've been hearing about the need for framework-agnostic algorithms is the need for easy testing of algorithm code, although it's likely that some people actually want to use their algorithms in a non-framework context for physics analysis.
 In either case though, it seems to me as if the need for